Music Interface

 * the file is a `.png`

-## Best Practices
+## 🧠 Best Practices

-* replace spaces with underscores `_`
+* Replace spaces with underscores `_`

-* use one cover image per track whenever possible
+* Use one cover image per track whenever possible

-## Recommended Starting Point
+## 🧱 Recommended Workflow

-* the `pack.mcmeta` file
+* The `pack.mcmeta` file

-* your `.ogg` audio files
+* Your `.ogg` audio files

-* the `sounds.json` file
+* The `sounds.json` file

-* the `music_data.json` file
+* The `music_data.json` file

-* your `.png` cover images
+* Your `.png` cover images

-## Quick Summary
+## 🧾 Summary

 For a pack to work, you need at minimum:

-* a `pack.mcmeta`
+* One `pack.mcmeta`

-* one or more `.ogg` files
+* One or more `.ogg` files

-* a `sounds.json`
+* A `sounds.json`

-* a `music_data.json`
+* A `music_data.json`

-* ideally one `.png` cover per track
+* Ideally one `.png` image per track

 If you follow the structure and paths shown on this page, your pack will be compatible with **Music Interface**.